mojofunk/ardour-docs/bugs/untracked.md

 - If two Regions are overlapping and the one on the right is on top then selecting the region on top first and then the region underneath, then duplicating them will put the region that was on top underneath.
-Selecting from left to right duplicates with wha appears to be the correct layering.
+Selecting from left to right duplicates with what appears to be the correct layering.

 - State of Auto-play in Import dialog is not stored and restored between application executions